 Generally carbon plates can be used on the cathode side while sintered titanium is more popular and suitable for the anode side.

 Anode is the part of the fuel cells where Hydrogen enters the package.
 It is where Hydrogen is split into ions and electrons and where the electron flow starts.

 Cathode is the part of the fuel cell where Oxygen enters the package.
 Oxygen is being bound with the charged hydrogen ions and the excess is being removed in water form that flows out of the cell.

-After all was said and done we managed to replace and fully qualify our LINQCELL Carbon plate product line after the discontinuation of Spectracarb which left many companies hanging.
+CAPLINQ has managed to manufacture and fully qualify the LINQCELL Carbon plate product line after the discontinuation of Spectracarb which left many companies hanging.
 With full control over our supply chain and production we are now offering an excellent product portfolio that has been successfully tested and qualified but top industry players.
 Our GDLs range from thin, 100um carbon papers to thick 2.9mm carbon plates (or molded graphite papers).
 They exhibit excellent compressibility and electrical properties and have already become the product of choice for huge fuel cell manufacturers and governmental institutions.